 The way your online classes are conducted depends a lot on the platform you use.
 Here are a few of the most common features teachers use for elementary school teaching.

 The chat feature can be a nuisance, but it also has a positive use.
-When a student or you are giving a demonstration, reading aloud or just plain explaining a lesson, your students will have immediate questions.
+When a student or you are giving a demonstration, reading aloud, or just plain explaining a lesson, your students will have immediate questions.
 The chat feature allows them to ask their questions without disrupting the lesson or unmuting to ask.

-This is a common feature for school and corporate meetings.
+This is a common feature in tablets for school use and corporate meetings.
 Your students can see you speaking while looking at a page, photo or live feed on the other half of their screens.
 This is great for teaching a language or reading as children can follow along while someone reads aloud.
 If you are showing a video, you can pause and explain along the way without losing your student’s attention.

 Microsoft Teams is considered one of the best platforms.
 It has features for corporate use and education.
 You can choose from a variety of features depending on how you want to interact with your students, and you can change features for different types of classes.